Theresa LePore: Career

 LePore grew up in Palm Beach County, attending Cardinal Newman High School in West Palm Beach, Palm Beach State College in Lake Worth and Florida Atlantic University in Boca Raton.

-She started her career in the Supervisor of Elections Office in 1971 as a file clerk.
+She began her career in the Supervisor of Elections Office in 1971 as a file clerk.
 She quickly rose through the ranks and achieved the position of Chief Deputy Supervisor in the late 1970s.
-During the 1980s she also moonlighted as a ramp clerk at Palm Beach International Airport.
+During the 1980s, she moonlighted as a ramp clerk at Palm Beach International Airport.

-In 1996 LePore changed her political party registration to Democratic after deciding to run for the position of Supervisor of Elections.
-She was elected as the Palm Beach County Supervisor of Elections in November, 1996 and re-elected without opposition in November, 2000.
-In 2004 she lost re-election as Election Supervisor.
-Prior to the election she had changed her political party designation to independent.
-After leaving the Supervisor of Elections Office in January, 2005, she was employed by the Palm Beach County State Attorney's Office for a short period, enabling her to receive her full pension from Palm Beach County.

-She then worked at her alma mater, Cardinal Newman High School in West Palm Beach, Florida as director of development. until January 2009.
+In 1996, LePore ran as a Democrat for the position of Supervisor of Elections.
+She was elected as the Palm Beach County Supervisor of Elections in November 1996 and re-elected without opposition in November 2000.
+LePore switched to No Party Affiliation after the 2000 election.
+In 2004, she lost re-election as Election Supervisor.
+After leaving the Supervisor of Elections Office in January 2005, she was employed by the Palm Beach County State Attorney's Office for a short period, enabling her to receive her full pension from Palm Beach County.
+She then worked at her alma mater, Cardinal Newman High School in West Palm Beach as director of development until January 2009.

+Affiliations

-LePore is (or was) a member of the following organizations:
+LePore has been a member of the following organizations: